carevaloq87/christian-swim-refactor/README.md

 ## Test Diagram

-You can find the proposed/used diagram in the path directory `db`
+You can find the proposed/used diagram in the directory `db`

 ![Test Diagram](https://github.com/carevaloq87/christian-swim-refactor/blob/master/db/diagram.png "Test Diagram")